-The Heirloom Cacao Preservation Fund, a not-for-profit organization in collaboration with the United States Department of Agriculture, has recently designated the Northern region of Nicaragua as one of a few worldwide where the cacao tree originates.
-Cacao has been growing here for more generations than we know and has been an integral part of the natural ecosystem.
-There is no need for irrigation, fertilization, herbicides, pesticides, fungicides, or any other intervention beyond light pruning; nature does the work.
-Cacao cultivation requires about half the labor of coffee, and can be harvested for 10 months of the year, roughly every week.
+The Heirloom Cacao Preservation Fund designated the Northern region of Nicaragua as one of a few worldwide where the cacao tree originates.
+Cacao has been growing here for more generations than we know and i an integral part of the natural ecosystem.
+In region, there is no need for irrigation, fertilization, herbicides, pesticides, fungicides, or any other intervention beyond light pruning; nature does the work.
+Cacao cultivation requires about half the labor of coffee, and can be harvested for 10 months of the year.

 Farmers were largely unaware of the value in the cacao trees growing wild all over the region.
 Our producers have partnered with more than 1,500 individual farmers to provide micro-financing, technical training, access to high quality cacao saplings, logistical management, premium farm gate prices, and access to a global marketplace.